 Alternates allow you to add alternate versions of a game into the same curation.
 This is commonly used to add older versions of a game, alternate languages of a game, or hacked versions from sites like Arcade Prehacks.
 Note that all of the files required to run an Alternate should be included in the

 content folder of your curation, along with the files for the main version.

+You can also manually add an alternate to your meta file under the Additional Applications field.
 For example, the curation of a game called Drop 3 includes a hacked version.
 Here is the Additional Applications field of this curation:

 Additional Applications: Hacked Version: Application Path: FPSoftware\Flash\flashplayer_32_sa.exe Launch Command: http://www.irregulargames.com/drop3/drop3-hacked.swf